 Generating Interest in Camp

 It's important that your child shows an interest in going to camp.
 If they aren’t interested, forcing them to go probably isn’t going to help create a terrific experience.
 But there are ways you can generate interest.
 Visit our website together, watch some camp videos together, and come take a camp tour together.
 This will help both you and your child feel more excited, comfortable and confident about camp.

 If your child is in elementary school and is new to camp, day camp is a great option and an easy way to get the camp experience without committing to an overnight camp.
 Most children start out as day campers and then try overnight camp.
 Weekend camps are mini versions of overnight summer camp and are also a great way to introduce camp to your child.

 Sometimes as parents, we are the ones who aren’t ready for overnight camp.
 Parents often have more concerns about going to camp than their children.
 It’s hard to hand over our kids and trust them to adults we don’t know.
 As a fellow parent, I always encourage other parents to start by researching camps and taking tours.

 At Camp Kanata, we give parents a window into the world of camp while their children are with us.
 Parents can simply login to our site and see photos of their kids.
-Every day we post a daily update about the weather and what we did, meals we ate, and games we played.
 Parents can also send an email to their child.

 Missing home is a very normal response, but it is almost always overcome by the third day.
 I see kids who get sad because they miss home, but by the end of camp they’re sad because they will miss camp and their new camp friends!